Establishing Business Credit Isn’t Hard, but it Does Require Planning

 Apply for a Business Credit Card

 Once you have your name, EIN, and separate contact information, you need to use it to apply for a business credit card.
-Shoot for the highest limit, lowest interest, and most rewards options possible.
+Shoot for the highest limit, lowest interest, and most reward options possible.
 Perks like cash back and travel points can pay off more than you may realize.

 However, if you only qualify for a $200 limit and a higher-end interest rate in the beginning, that is fine.
 You may not be able to get the best rate with a business that has not yet established its own credit, but if you pay consistently and on time, it will build quickly.